Best Concrete Mix For Garage Floor: The Ultimate Guide

 STRUCTURAL GUIDE

 Compaction is the process by which the entrapped air is released after the concrete mix has been poured.
-The voids are reduced and the poured concrete mix becomes denser, that is more compact.
+The voids are reduced and the poured concrete mix becomes denser, which is more compact.

 Factor #6: Curing Conditions